-The January nominal 0.31% month-over-month is encouraging, after when we adjust for inflation, the real MoM change is a smaller 0.20%.
-The year-over-year metrics are more relevant than last month, now that the tax strategy blip is behind us.
-They are 3.28% nominal and 2.08% real.
+The February nominal 0.29% month-over-month increase is encouraging, but after we adjust for inflation, the real MoM change is a smaller 0.21%.
+The year-over-year metrics are 2.27% nominal and 1.39% real.

 Year-Over-Year DPI Per Capita